 But I’m no (more) a salesman.

-Give it a try and if you don’t like it you get your money back, no need to make any hard sale.
+Give it a try and if you don’t like it, you get your money back, no need to make any hard sale.

 If that prospect had actually bought the course, he would have understood the dynamics at play there -but it was my fault for having a buggier system back then- :).

-But on average Power Moves customers are smart people.
+Luckily, Power Moves customers are smart people.

 In my value system approaching strangers expecting them to do most of the work is immoral.